About Mill Falls

 Governance Committee

-Please click here to view the school’s bylaws.
+Please click here to view Fiscal Policies.

-FY25 Board Approved Budget
+FY27 Board Approved Budget

-At our April 2025 Board meeting, the Mill Falls Board of Trustees unanimously approved our Fiscal Year 2026 Operating Budget.
+At our May 2026 Board meeting, the Mill Falls Board of Trustees unanimously approved our Fiscal Year 2027 Operating Budget.

 Independent Financial Audits